Kannada: Old Kannada

 Around the beginning of the 9th century, Old Kannada was spoken from Kaveri to Godavari.
 The Kannada spoken between the rivers Varada and Malaprabha was the pure well of Kannada undefiled.

 The late classical period gave birth to several genres of Kannada literature, with new forms of composition coming into use, including Ragale (a form of blank verse) and meters like Sangatya and Shatpadi.
 The works of this period are based on Jain and Hindu principles.
 Two of the early writers of this period are Harihara and Raghavanka, trailblazers in their own right.
 Harihara established the Ragale form of composition while Raghavanka popularised the Shatpadi (six-lined stanza) meter.
 A famous Jaina writer of the same period is Janna, who expressed Jain religious teachings through his works.

 The Vachana Sahitya tradition of the 12th century is purely native and unique in world literature, and the sum of contributions by all sections of society.
 Vachanas were pithy poems on that period's social, religious and economic conditions.
 More importantly, they held a mirror to the seed of social revolution, which caused a radical re-examination of the ideas of caste, creed and religion.
 Some of the important writers of Vachana literature include Basavanna, Allama Prabhu and Akka Mahadevi.

 Emperor Nripatunga Amoghavarsha I of 850 AD recognised that the Sanskrit style of Kannada literature was Margi (formal or written form of language) and Desi (folk or spoken form of language) style was popular and made his people aware of the strength and beauty of their native language Kannada.
 In 1112 AD, Jain poet Nayasena of Mulugunda, Dharwad district, in his Champu work Dharmamrita (ಧರ್ಮಾಮೃತ), a book on morals, warns writers from mixing Kannada with Sanskrit by comparing it with mixing of clarified butter and oil.
-He has written it using very limited Sanskrit words which fit with idiomatic Kannada.
+He has written it using very limited Sanskrit words that fit with idiomatic Kannada.
 In 1235 AD, Jain poet Andayya, wrote Kabbigara Kava- ಕಬ್ಬಿಗರ ಕಾವ (Poet's Defender), also called Sobagina Suggi (Harvest of Beauty) or Madana-Vijaya and Kavana-Gella (Cupid's Conquest), a Champu work in pure Kannada using only indigenous (desya) Kannada words and the derived form of Sanskrit words – tadbhavas, without the admixture of Sanskrit words.
 He succeeded in his challenge and proved wrong those who had advocated that it was impossible to write a work in Kannada without using Sanskrit words.
 Andayya may be considered as a protector of Kannada poets who were ridiculed by Sanskrit advocates.
-Thus Kannada is the only Dravidian language which is not only capable of using only native Kannada words and grammar in its literature (like Tamil), but also use Sanskrit grammar and vocabulary (like Telugu, Malayalam, Tulu, etc.) The Champu style of literature of mixing poetry with prose owes its origins to the Kannada language which was later incorporated by poets into Sanskrit and other Indian languages.
+Thus Kannada is the only Dravidian language that is not only capable of using only native Kannada words and grammar in its literature (like Tamil), but also use Sanskrit grammar and vocabulary (like Telugu, Malayalam, Tulu, etc.) The Champu style of literature of mixing poetry with prose owes its origins to the Kannada language and was later incorporated by poets into Sanskrit and other Indian languages.